 - At this time the edges can be removed and if the ones in the middle are not done yet, close the oven door with the heat off and leave the crackers to harden and dry in the residual heat for about 30 minutes.

-- You can replace the sorghum flour with millet flour, buckwheat flour, oat flour or rice flour.
+- Flour: you can replace the sorghum flour with millet flour, buckwheat flour, oat flour, rice flour or any flour you like (including regular flour).
 For best results keep the ratio of whole grain flour and starch flour the same as specified in the recipe.

 - The use of oil is optional but it helps a lot in crispiness and prevents the dough from sticking to the paper.